 Coronavirus: Which gigs and festivals have been cancelled?

-Glastonbury Festival is the latest major event to be cancelled because of the spread of coronavirus.
+Which major events have been cancelled because of the spread of coronavirus?
 Which other tours and festivals are currently affected?

 Measures to prevent the spread of coronavirus - or COVID-19 - have meant that many cities around the world are on lockdown and people are encouraged to practise "social distancing".
 With venues, theatres and cinemas all shutting up shop for the time being, this obviously has a huge impact on live music.
 Here are the latest major gigs, tours and festivals affected.

 The Warrington Festival, which was set to take place on Saturday 23 and Sunday 24 May 2020 - with headliners in Ian Brown and Catfish and The Bottlemen - was previously postponed until September 2020, but has now been moved to Saturday 29 and Sunday 30 May 2021.
 Full ticket information is available at the festival's official site https://nbhdweekender.com/

 We were hopeful a few months ago that we could all be back together this September, but following updated government advice, we have now made the decision to move the festival to next year on the same weekend it has been historically. 💙— NBHD Weekender (@nbhdweekender) May 27, 2020

 The two-site festival over the August Bank Holiday has unfortunately been cancelled for 2021.
 Tickets can be held over for next year, but full details can be found at the official Reading and Leeds sites.

 We're so sorry to announce that Reading and Leeds 2020 will no longer be taking place.
 Please read our full statement below.
 Keep safe and see you all next year ❤️💛 pic.twitter.com/gsKMEzd0Cw— Reading & Leeds Fest (@OfficialRandL) May 12, 2020